Why Choose us to Appeal your Case?

 However, there may be errors at trial that you can appeal because they raise questions of law, such as:

-• Issuance of a warrant to search or seize evidence, when there wasn’t sufficient probable cause to do so; and,
+- Issuance of a warrant to search or seize evidence, when there wasn’t sufficient probable cause to do so.

-• Many other issues that relate to some impropriety in the trial court.
+- Many other issues that relate to failure to meet standards in the trial court.

 Discuss Your Case with a North Carolina Appeals Attorney